kekse1/count.php/README.md

 the moment it's already integrated in '--values'.
 Worx so far..

 As hint for myself there's the [glob.txt](./docs/glob.txt), JFMY.

+After finishing this, I'll maybe start to implement `glob()` searches for IPs, to kinda manage them.
+Idea is to look at the intersect, which hosts were visited by one/some IP(s). .. **anyone other ideas??**
+.. `ban()`'d be real overload for a counter script.. but the nature of information says to me, there are other ways of managing ip addresses.. **please contact me with your ideas! :-)**

 ## Original
 The **[original version](php/original.php)** was a very tiny script as lil' helper for my